freiburgermsu/cFBA/README.rst

 - *cell_dry_mass* & *cell_liters* ``float``: The `dry mass <https://doi.org/10.1101/2021.12.30.474524>`_ and `volume <https://doi.org/10.1128/AEM.00117-14>`_ of a single cell, in base units of grams and liters, respectively.
 The citations for these values are hyperlinked with the respective value.
 - *changed* & *unchanged* ``set``: The unique and exclusive sets of metabolites that changed or did not change in concentration over the simulation, respectively.
 - *constrained* ``list``: The list of reactions that were constrained in the Cobra model with the calculated flux from the kinetics data.
+- *solutions* ``list``: A list of the Cobra solutions from the simulation -- one per timestep -- that are constitute the columns of the fluxes DataFrame.